John Harrison: Longitude watches

 After steadfastly pursuing various methods during thirty years of experimentation, Harrison found to his surprise that some of the watches made by Graham's successor Thomas Mudge kept time just as accurately as his huge sea clocks.
-It is possible that Mudge was able to do this after the early 1740s thanks to the availability of the new "Huntsman" or "Crucible" steel produced by Benjamin Huntsman sometime in the early 1740s which enabled harder pinions but more importantly, a tougher and more highly polished cylinder escapement to be produced.
+It is possible that Mudge was able to do this after the early 1740s thanks to the availability of the new "Huntsman" or "Crucible" steel first produced by Benjamin Huntsman sometime in the early 1740s, which enabled harder pinions but more importantly a tougher and more highly polished cylinder escapement to be produced.
 Harrison then realized that a mere watch after all could be made accurate enough for the task and was a far more practical proposition for use as a marine timekeeper.
 He proceeded to redesign the concept of the watch as a timekeeping device, basing his design on sound scientific principles.

 "Jefferys" watch

 He had already in the early 1750s designed a precision watch for his own use, which was made for him by the watchmaker John Jefferys c.
 1752–1753.
 This watch incorporated a novel frictional rest escapement and was not only the first to have a compensation for temperature variations but also contained the first miniature going train fusee of Harrison's design which enabled the watch to continue running whilst being wound.
 These features led to the very successful performance of the "Jefferys" watch, which Harrison incorporated into the design of two new timekeepers which he proposed to build.
-These were in the form of a large watch and another of a smaller size but of similar pattern.
-However, only the larger No. 1 (or "H4" as it is sometimes called) watch appears to have ever been finished (See the reference to "H4" below).
+These were in the form of a large watch and another of a smaller size but similar pattern.
+However, only the larger No. 1 watch (or "H4" as it is sometimes called) appears to have been finished (see the reference to "H4" below).
 Aided by some of London's finest workmen, he proceeded to design and make the world's first successful marine timekeeper that allowed a navigator to accurately assess his ship's position in longitude.
 Importantly, Harrison showed everyone that it could be done by using a watch to calculate longitude.
 This was to be Harrison's masterpiece – an instrument of beauty, resembling an oversized pocket watch from the period.
 It is engraved with Harrison's signature, marked Number 1 and dated AD 1759.